Is Trauma Preventing You From Enjoying Your Life?

 What if I don’t have enough time for therapy?

 All too often, time can be a scarce commodity, but you’re worth setting aside the time to focus on yourself.
 It’s easy to become distracted by the demands of our fast-paced society, but working with a therapist can help you cultivate a greater sense of accountability and agency within your own life.
 Together, we can develop a plan that allows you to take care of yourself, pursue your ambitions, and allow you to move beyond your past.

 What if I uncover something I didn’t want to know?

 If ever we run into something that causes you distress, we can slow down the pace and find other ways of processing your pain.
 We don’t necessarily have to go directly through the heart of your mental trauma in order to foster healing.
 Therapy is a process of self-discovery, but that doesn’t mean you have to be frightened.
 Even working at your own pace, you can still take your life back from unresolved trauma.

 Can’t I just rely on friends and family for help?

 Having a strong support system is important for healing trauma.
 However, your friends and family don’t always possess the necessary skills to support your healing journey.
 In fact, your relationships can often be an obstacle, as people may be too close and personally invested in your life to stay focused on what’s best for your healing journey, whereas a trained professional has developed skills and experience to support you in healing your trauma and transforming your life.

 Take An Active Role In Your Life

 You don’t have to miss out on your life.
 Therapy can help you take the necessary steps to begin moving forward.
-If you have questions or concerns, I offer a free 20-minute, in-person or phone consultation.
-You can reach me by calling 720-443-1406, emailing email@example.com, or by clicking the contact form on the right.
+If you have questions or concerns, I offer a free 20-minute phone consultation.
+You can reach me by calling 720-443-1406 or filling out the contact form on the right.